xHain-hackspace/xHain-hackspace.github.io/_posts/2016-06-13-Civic Hacking.en.md

 Alternative projects to other districts, municipalities etc, are welcome, as everything has to do with open government data.

-As this is a project that is not in one evening is finished, it will take place every second tuesday of a month.
+As this is a project that is not in one evening is finished, it will take place every second tuesday of a month from 8:30pm.

 [1] http://www.berlin.de/ba-friedrichshain-kreuzberg/politik-und-verwaltung/bezirksverordnetenversammlung/online/vo040.asp